 Welcome to the School of Art at TTU!
 I recently joined the School and am excited about working with a great team of faculty and staff as we continue to build our programs and support for students.
-The School is part of the College of Visual and Performing Arts, offering bachelor’s degrees with emphases in Art History and Art, bachelors of fine arts degrees with emphases in Ceramics, Communication Design, Jewelry Design & Metalsmithing, Painting, Photography, Printmaking, Sculpture, and Visual Studies.
+The School is part of the College of Visual and Performing Arts, offering bachelor’s degrees with emphases in Art History and Art, bachelors of fine arts degrees with emphases in Ceramics, Graphic Design, Jewelry Design & Metalsmithing, Painting, Photography, Printmaking, Sculpture, and Visual Studies.
 The School also offers the MA in Art History, and the MFA with emphases in Ceramics, Jewelry Design & Metalsmithing, Painting, Photography, Printmaking, and Sculpture, the MAE, and a unique interdisciplinary Fine Arts Doctoral Degree.
 The doctoral art major is called “Critical Studies and Artistic Practice.

 In addition to our faculty’s commitment to teaching and student mentorship, they are actively pursuing creative and scholarly research and have been recognized by the Smithsonian Renwick Gallery, Corcoran Gallery of Art, The Library of Congress, Chico Art Center, Red Lodge Clay Center, Archives of the American Art Journal, Contemporary Art Fair NYC, AAF Regional ADDY, www.thenic.org, and Ceramics Monthly.
 Faculty also serve on the boards of national and regional professional organizations such as TASA (Texas Association of School Administrators), NCAA (National Council of Arts Administrators), SPE (Society for Photographic Education) and CAA (College Art Association).